BobinShihJosh/Design-of-Digital-Circuits-and-Systems/Lab 3/ReadMe.md

 # Display Interface

-## Task 2
 Implement Bresenham’s line algorithm in SystemVerilog and compiled it onto FPGA to draw lines on a computer monitor.

-## Task 3
- animate an object moving around the screen using line drawing algorithm
+Animate an object moving around the screen using line drawing algorithm